 1) This chart is for illustrative purposes and consists of estimates based on numerous assumptions made by us that are inherently uncertain and are subject to significant risks and uncertainties, which are difficult to predict and many of which are beyond our control.
 There can be no assurance that any of the estimates may prove to be correct.
-Actual results may differ materially; 2) As reported on February 26, 2020; 3) As of April 29, 2020, the Partnership expected full-year 2020 net income to be in the range of \$52.2 million to \$175.0 million.
-The guidance did not include the impact of the Acquisitions or any additional acquisitions by the Partnership from our Sponsor, the Sponsor JV, or third parties; 4) For an explanation of why we are unable to reconcile the estimated adjusted EBITDA for the Southampton/Northampton expansions to the most directly comparable GAAP financial measures, see Appendix; 5) The estimated range of incremental adjusted EBITDA for the Acquisitions in 2024 after the completion of the Greenwood expansion and the delivery of full volumes under the 1.4 million MTPY of contracts assigned.
-Refer to Appendix for additional details; 6) The estimated adjusted EBITDA from a drop-down of a sociated with such a facility, based on estimated production or terminaling capacity of such a facility upon achieving full run-rate and our Sponsor or the Sponsor JV's existing contracts that may be associated with such a facility.
-The sequence of the drop-down transactions is for illustrative purposes only and the pascagoula terminal, from our Sponsor or the Sponsor JV will be successful in completing their development projects or that we will successfully negotiate an agreement with our Sponsor or the Sponsor JV to acquire such assets or projects
+Actual results may differ materially; 2) As reported on February 26, 2020; 3) As of April 29, 2020, the Partnership expected full-year 2020 net income to be in the range of \$52.2 million to \$62.2 million, and adjusted EBITDA to be in the range of \$165.0 million to \$175.0 million.
+The guidance did not include the impact of the Acquisitions or any additional acquisitions by the Partnership from our Sponsor, the Sponsor JV, or third parties; 4) For an explanation of why we are unable to reconcile the estimated adjusted EBITDA for the Southampton/Northampton expansions to the most directly comparable GAAP financial measures, see Appendix; 5) The estimated range of incremental adjusted EBITDA for the Acquisitions is \$56-\$60 million in 2024 after the completion of the Greenwood expansion and the delivery of full volumes under the 1.4 million MTPY of contracts assigned.
+Refer to Appendix for additional details; 6) The estimated incremental adjusted EBITDA from a drop-down of a wood pellet production plant or a marine terminal represents the run-rate adjusted EBITDA that can be expected from such a facility, based on estimated production or terminaling capacity of such a facility upon achieving full run-rate and our Sponsor or the Sponsor JV's existing contracts that may be associated with such a facility.
+The sequence of the drop-down transactions is for illustrative purposes only and subject to change.
+Although we expect to have the opportunity to acquire assets or completed development projects, including the Lucedale plant, the Epes plant, and the Pascagoula terminal, from our Sponsor or the Sponsor JV in the future, we cannot assure you that our Sponsor or the Sponsor JV will be 18 successful in completing their development projects or that we will successfully negotiate an agreement with our Sponsor or the Sponsor JV to acquire such assets or projects